paavani/howto/postgres.md

 ### To change the tablespace of db

+		A tablespace is a location on disk where PostgreSQL stores data files containing database objects e.g., indexes., tables, etc. PostgreSQL uses a tablespace to map a logical name to physical location on disk.

 	Two tablespaces are automatically created by initdb.

-		1.pg_global
+		1.pg_global  --It stores all global data
 		2.pg_default

-	The pg_global tablespace is used for shared system catalogs.
+	The pg_global tablespace is used for shared system catalogs(it doesn't belongs to any particular database).

 	The pg_default tablespace is the default tablespace of the template1 and template0 databases.